 In order to examine the role of leadership in water technology innovations in enhancing job creation issues in Namibia and the Kavango East Region this paper used as a case study.
 The main objective of this study was to investigate the roles of leadership involvement in water technology innovations to enhance job creation.

 The sub-objective of this paper was:

-☐ To investigate the role of leadership involvement in water technology innovations contribute to job creation in Kavango East Region.
+☐ To investigate successes and limitations surrounding leadership involvement in water technology innovations to enhance job creation.